303-384-2690 Learn@mines.edu

 Valuing flexible projects and assessing their risk.

-• Flexibility and risk exposure
+• Flexibility maps

 Day 3 – Afternoon.